eaon/securedrop-updater/README.md

+<code>**NOTE**: _This repository is no longer supported or updated by FPF.
+Relevant changes have been merged back to https://github.com/freedomofpress/securedrop-workstation - please refer to that repository for future updates, or if you wish to contribute to development._</code>

 # securedrop-updater

 The Updater ensures that the [SecureDrop Workstation](https://github.com/freedomofpress/securedrop-workstation/) is up-to-date by checking for and applying any necessary VM updates, which may prompt a reboot.